ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 ---
 This project grabs from the [**NASA exoplanets archive**](https://exoplanetarchive.ipac.caltech.edu/index.html), a collaboration between Caltech and NASA under its Exoplanet Exploration Program.

+This is the first of my new website where I look forward to sharing more of my work in data science and data analysis.

 I'm drawing from the **[Planetary Systems](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)** dataset, which provides in-depth data on every confirmed exoplanet known to astronomists to date.
 The table contains one row per planet per reference and collects data such as its radius and mass, distance, stellar systems.

 [video link](https://youtu.be/iWowJBRMtpc?t=90s)